JJN123/Fall-Detection/README.md

 # Fall-Detection

-This was code developed while working at IATSL (http://iatsl.org/) as a PEY intern.
-It can be used to detect falls in video; examples are given in the following GIFs
+This is code developed while working at IATSL (http://iatsl.org/) as a UofT PEY intern.
+It can be used to detect falls in video.
+Examples are given in the following GIFs

 <a href="https://imgflip.com/gif/2gb012"><img src="https://i.imgflip.com/2gb012.gif" title="made at imgflip.com"/></a> <a href="https://imgflip.com/gif/2fxxpd"><img src="https://i.imgflip.com/2fxxpd.gif" title="made at imgflip.com"/></a> <a href="https://imgflip.com/gif/2fxzt3"><img src="https://i.imgflip.com/2fxzt3.gif" title="made at imgflip.com"/></a>